12 Simple Ways To Save Money On A Tight Budget

-There are a ton of other good ways to save money on a tight budget, but these address those items that are the biggest budget busters (say that three times fast!).
+There are a ton of other good ways to save money on a tight budget, but these are my favorite ways that we learned to save money each money.
+We chose to address those items that are the biggest budget busters (say that three times fast!).
 It’s easier to cut those bigger expenses first – it’s a great motivator and you’ll see results really quickly.
 When you’re learning how to budget and save money on a small income, you need some quick wins to help you hang in there.

 Want to learn more about what to cut from your budget?
 Check out 13 Quick and Easy Ways We Saved Over $700 a month